Petunia, a Adoptable New Zealand in Dallas, PA image 1/3

 Petunia's Story

-Pretty Petunia was surrendered to Blue Chip Rabbitat 4/2/25 for socializing and in hopes of a better life.
+Pretty Petunia is a big beautiful New Zealand Blue.
+She was surrendered to Blue Chip Rabbitat for socializing and in hopes of a better life.
 Though her other needs were provided for, she lived outside in a hutch and became afraid of human touch and interactions.
-She is now in a loving Foster home to try to gain her trust and get her ready for the new life she deserves as a spoiled house bunny.
-Though shy and a bit skittish, she is gradually warming up and will accept affection - though mostly on her terms.
+She has now been in a loving Foster home where she's learned to trust and get ready for the new life she deserves as a spoiled house bunny.
+Though a bit hesitant at first, she gradually warms up to new people and environments and will accept affection, though mostly on her terms.
 She is a "chatty" gal, LOL - what may have started out as scared grunts has definitely turned more like her way of communicating.
 Petunia needs an understanding and patient adopter who is also willing to continue working with her, consistently showing her that hoomans are good and trustworthy.
+She prefers consistency - she thrives with routines and few changes in her environment.

-Pretty Petunia was surrendered to Blue Chip Rabbitat 4/2/25 for socializing and in hopes of a better life.
+Pretty Petunia is a big beautiful New Zealand Blue.
+She was surrendered to Blue Chip Rabbitat for socializing and in hopes of a better life.
 Though her other needs were provided for, she lived outside in a hutch and became afraid of human touch and interactions.
-She is now in a loving Foster home to try to gain her trust and get her ready for the new life she deserves as a spoiled house bunny.
-Though shy and a bit skittish, she is gradually warming up and will accept affection - though mostly on her terms.
+She has now been in a loving Foster home where she's learned to trust and get ready for the new life she deserves as a spoiled house bunny.
+Though a bit hesitant at first, she gradually warms up to new people and environments and will accept affection, though mostly on her terms.
 She is a "chatty" gal, LOL - what may have started out as scared grunts has definitely turned more like her way of communicating.
 Petunia needs an understanding and patient adopter who is also willing to continue working with her, consistently showing her that hoomans are good and trustworthy.
+She prefers consistency - she thrives with routines and few changes in her environment.

 How To Adopt